hellowac/mapnik-wiki-zh-cn/cn_docs/MacInstallation_Homebrew.md

 brew install mapnik --with-cairo
 ```

-### To install the latest Mapnik release from Homebrew do:
+### To install the latest Mapnik release from Homebrew do

 ```sh
 brew install cairo --without-x --without-glib